-Josh Nagel is a Reno-based analyst and radio host who has worked in the Nevada sports handicapping industry for 17 years.
+Josh Nagel is a Reno-based analyst and radio host who has worked in the sports handicapping industry for 20 years.
 He has covered the wagering industry on a variety of platforms, and has won numerous sports handicapping contests.
 For insightful analysis, Nagel is unmatched.
-He specializes in college sports and prides himself on consistency.
-Last year, he nailed 67 percent of his bowl picks.
+He prides himself on consistency.
+In the 2017 NFL season, Nagel nailed 63 percent of his picks.
+And over the past two years, he's hitting 60 percent of his college bowl picks.
 For Josh Nagel media inquiries, contact SportsLine@CBSInteractive.com.

 In partnership with...